arianitu/sql-stress/README.md

   Prepared statement to execute.
 MySQL tends to use ?, and Postgres tends to use $1,$2..

 ### Property: values (Array)
-  Valid values in the array are strings, ints, and bools and functions*.
+  Valid values in the array are string, float64, bool and functions*.
 If you need to use NOW(), do it in the query statement.

 ##### Functions (String)
   You can supply functions in the values array when you need random data.
 Functions that currently exist are: